Nila Kaalam: Plot

 The protagonists are three children — Nilaa (Baby Ranjini Pradeep), Amirdhalingam "Amar" (Master Dinesh) and Balasubramaniam "Pulli" (Master Udayaraj).
 The two boys work in a garage for the owner (Bala Singh) which is next to Nilaa's house.

 Nilaa, daughter of a popular actress, Veni (Roja), who is estranged from her husband, has all the material comforts but yearns for company.
 Nilaa watches her mother shoot for a film with actor Ashok (Prabhu Deva).
 Soon, she strikes a friendship with the boys.
 The children `plan' a picnic and Nilaa provides the car, food and the works.
 Their excitement knows no bounds.
-But that day proves to be the last day of their carefree laughter, childish pranks... their innocence-filled childhood.
+But that day proves to be the last day of their carefree laughter, childish pranks and their innocence-filled childhood.